 - Make sure your credit cards aren’t over-leveraged.

-Your partners should look into their credit scores.
+Your partners should look into their credit scores as well.
 Do they have pending transactions that will affect their credit, for example a home purchase?
-Such personal transactions may impact your ability to secure funding.
+Such personal transactions can impact your ability to secure funding.

 Many lenders will require first lien position – make it easy.
 Know who your debtors are and pay off as many statements as possible in advance.